 - Report the problem and try with wired headphones

-Why is my volume so loud on the lowest setting?
+Why is my iPhone volume too loud on the lowest setting?

 1. Tweak Accessibility Settings